ssheth7/ctf-writeups/hackthebox/README.md

-# Hack the box write up
+# Hack the box write ups
 Write ups will be available once the box is retired
 ## Root owned boxes
 ![Alt text](Traceback.png)